 Theorizing feedback effects of experiences of institutional regionalization on citizens’ support for regionalization

 In the most recent and comprehensive study of citizens’ attitudes towards regionalization, Henderson et al. (2014) show that identification and utilitarian considerations play a key role in explaining citizens’ attitudes about the division of competences.
-Similarly, in studies on attitudes about the movement of competences towards the EU-level, identification and utilitarian considerations are observed to play a role as well (e.g. Gabel and Palmer 1995; Hooghe and Marks 2005; blinded for review).
+Similarly, in studies on attitudes about the movement of competences towards the EU-level, identification and utilitarian considerations are observed to play a role as well (e.g. Gabel and Palmer 1995; Hooghe and Marks 2005; Verhaegen et al. 2018).
 In their comparative study of citizenship after the nation state, Henderson et al. show that ‘a greater sense of regional identity is positively associated with support for regional policy control’ (2014, 169; see also Guinjoan and Rodon 2014).
 However, they also report that this relationship is not straightforward.
 They observed that only when average regional identification in a region is high, individuals’ regional identification is significantly related to support for further regionalization.
 When it is low, there is no significant relationship between regional identification and support for regionalization.
 Also, dual (regional and national) and exclusive regional identification result in support for different types of regionalization.
 Individuals with dual identification may support further regionalization, but not in the form of a secession, which individuals with exclusive regional identities are more likely to favour (Serrano 2013; Guibernau 2006).

 In the same study, Henderson and her colleagues hypothesize that sociotropic economic evaluations could drive support for regionalisation (2014).
 In particular, they argue that citizens in richer regions are more supportive of regionalisation than citizens in poorer regions.
 The latter tend to favour more authority for the central state.
 Based on their comparative data, the relationship they report is weak, yet consistent with the hypothesis.

-In line with other research (Svallfors 2010; Neundorf et al. 2019; blinded for review), the paper argues that a substantial part of the explanation of the variation in citizens’ support for regionalization lies elsewhere: in their experiences of regionalization.
+In line with other research (Svallfors 2010; Neundorf et al. 2019; Dupuy et al. 2020), the paper argues that a substantial part of the explanation of the variation in citizens’ support for regionalization lies elsewhere: in their experiences of regionalization.
 Research on policy feedback offers a stimulating theoretical framework to understand how citizens’ experiences of regionalization could impact their support for it.
 This literature intends to explain how institutions and policies contribute to shaping citizens’ political attitudes and behaviour, and under what conditions such effects may occur (for a review see Campbell 2012; Larsen 2019).
 The core idea is that institutions and policies are not only outputs of political systems; they also impact (‘feed back into’) mass publics and can thus be considered as inputs too.
 Policy feedback studies thereby highlight how institutions and policies contribute to shaping the context through which individuals experience government on a daily basis, and in which they develop their political views and behaviour, more so than through sporadic visits to the voting booth (Rothstein 1998).